franciscoengenheiro/concurrent-problem-sets/README.md

 The implementation of this syncronizer does not use explicit or implicit `locks` and relys only on the [Java Memory model](https://docs.oracle.com/javase/specs/jls/se8/html/jls-17.html) guarantees that are implemented by the `JVM`.
-Some examples can be seen [here](https://www.geeksforgeeks.org/happens-before-relationship-in-java/).

-An implementation that is not thread-safe, and that was the starting point of this implementation, can be seen [here](src/main/kotlin/pt/isel/pc/problemsets/unsafe/UnsafeContainer.kt).
+An implementation that is not *thread-safe*, and that was the starting point of this implementation, can be seen [here](src/main/kotlin/pt/isel/pc/problemsets/unsafe/UnsafeContainer.kt).

 #### Public interface
 ```kotlin